baby636/edge-conventions/server.md

 // ...
 Use cleaners to sanitize and validate IO to the server
 ```

 Because server versions track the API changes of the HTTP interface and _not_ the versioning of any exported types, there are no guarantees that types wont have breaking changes from one server version to another.
-This is one of the caveats to exporting types from the server, and why it is recommended to define and export types on a complementary client-side library for the server (see 'Client Libraries' above)
+This is one of the caveats to exporting types from the server, and why it is recommended to define and export types on a complementary client-side library for the server (see 'Client Libraries' above).

 [Back to the top](#server-conventions)